Opera Maker & Director

-Russell has directed all of HUO’s productions including his own opera Christmas Meeting and HUO commissions The Bar and Crocodile by young Belgian composer Lente Verelst.
+Russell has directed all of HUO’s productions including his own opera Christmas Meeting and HUO commissions The Bar and Crocodile which was recently acquired by Sky Arts for TV broadcast in 2022.
 He also developed and directed a mindful production of Satie’s Socrates with mindfulness leader Jim Rogers for performance in Hull Minster.

-Russell has translated operas for Opera Up Close, Hull Urban Opera and Riverside Opera and created new libretti for his own operas as well as for Raymond Yiu’s Snappy Opera for children.
+Russell has translated operas for Opera Up Close, Hull Urban Opera and Riverside Opera and created new libretti for his own operas as well as for Raymond Yiu’s Snappy Opera for children, Teacups & Tentacles.

 As composer, he recently completed his second chamber opera Mr Tilly’s Seance based on the short story by EF Benson.
 His other works include choral pieces and chamber music.